 No!
 Other than permission, there is currently NO justification or protection for streaming whole copies of music or motion media.
-Licensed media may be available for this use -Films on Demand, for example.
+Licensed media may be available for this use - Digital Campus or Films on Demand, for example.
 Contact your Library Liaison for details.